ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Containerization has revolutionized the software industry, but using them blindly for everything without considering their drawbacks or…</blockquote>

 <h3>4.
-Optimizing resource requests and limits for kubernetes pods - <a href="https://medium.com/@hervekhg/optimizing-resource-requests-and-limits-for-kubernetes-pods-cd7bb7d8b6ed" target="_blank" rel="noopener noreferrer">link</a></h3>
+Unveiling Perses, the GitOps-Friendly Metrics Visualization Tool - <a href="https://medium.com/@horovits/unveiling-perses-the-gitops-friendly-metrics-visualization-tool-f05b5324d7da" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Herve Khg`**
+✍️ **posted by `Dotan Horovits (@horovits)`**

-<blockquote>In Kubernetes, correctly defining CPU and memory resources for your pods is crucial for maintaining application performance and ensuring…</blockquote>
+<blockquote>Perses offers Prometheus and kubernetes native metrics visualization with dashboard as code experience under the CNC Fopen source…</blockquote>

 <h3>5.
 Kubernetes: The Road to 1.0 - <a href="https://medium.com/itnext/kubernetes-the-road-to-1-0-525a9420fdf0" target="_blank" rel="noopener noreferrer">link</a></h3>